 Are you looking for some cool guinea pig names?
 Here are a few fun ideas:

 1. Food-related names are always at the top of the list.
-Cookie, Milkshake, Meatball, Lasagna, Butter, Ham… Whatever you prefer.
-By the way, these go great both for boys and for girls.
+Cookie, Milkshake, Meatball, Lasagna, Butter, Ham, or whatever you prefer.
+These go great both for boys and for girls.

 2. Something truly manly and brutal.
-For example, the name of your favorite rock band or its lead singer.
-Ozzy, Axel, Metallica, Jagger, Joplin…
+For example, the name of your favorite rock band or its lead singers, such as Ozzy, Axel, Metallica, Jagger, and Joplin.

-3. The names of gigantic animals, simply because guinea pigs are so tiny and cute.
-Godzilla, T-Rex, Tiger…
+3. The names of gigantic animals because guinea pigs are so tiny and cute, such as Godzilla, T-Rex, and Tiger.

-4. It doesn’t matter if you like to have a drink or two or you’re the one who chooses soda at a party.
-Alcohol-related pet names are cool.
-Tequila, Rum, Guinness, Vodka…
+4. It doesn’t matter if you like to have a drink or two or if you’re the one who chooses soda at a party.
+Alcohol-related pet names are cool, such as Tequila, Rum, Guinness, and Vodka.

 4. Everything About Food

-Their natural diet consists of leaves, seeds, and stems.
-Even in cages guinea pigs love to have a nibble on fresh grass and hay.
+Guinea pigs’ natural diet consists of leaves, seeds, and stems.
+Even in cages, guinea pigs love to nibble on fresh grass and hay.
 But it is a lovely idea to add fruit and vegetables to their diet as well.

 If your pet is placed outside, it will be amazing if you invest in a grazing cage.
 The guinea pig will be able to eat as much fresh grass as it wants.

-Nowadays it is so easy to find the right type of food for your pet.
+Nowadays, it is so easy to find the right type of food for your pet.
 Specialized shops have all sorts of different things that you can treat your guinea pig with.
-Simply don’t forget to pay attention to the packaging to make sure that you don’t buy rabbit pellets, for example.
+Simply don’t forget to pay attention to the packaging to make sure that you don’t buy rabbit pellets.

 When it comes to the guinea pig vegetable list, the preferences might vary.
 All breeds tend to love carrots, spinach, corn, and lettuce.
 Try avoiding cabbage, broccoli, and cauliflower, as they can lead to gas production.
 Don’t get me wrong, they can eat these vegetables but in larger quantities, they can cause stomach problems.

 A lot of these tiny guys love apples and orange peels.
 But the truth is that the taste of every individual guinea pig might vary.
-And you can’t say for sure what do guinea pigs like to eat.
-Some adore tomatoes and the others don’t.
+You can’t say for sure what guinea pigs like to eat.
+Some adore tomatoes and others don’t.